-Upon completion of this offering and the concurrent private offering to Annaly, we will have outstanding an aggregate of approximately 171,732,045 shares of our common stock.
+Upon completion of this offering and the concurrent private offering to Annaly, we will have outstanding an aggregate of approximately 315,537,355 shares of our common stock.
 In addition, our equity incentive plan provides for grants of restricted common stock and other equitybased awards up to an aggregate of 8% of the issued and outstanding shares of our common stock (on a fully diluted basis and including shares to be sold to Annaly concurrently with this offering and shares to be sold pursuant to the exercise of the underwriters' overallotment option) at the time of the award, subject to a ceiling of 40.000,000 shares available for issuance under the plan.
-On January 2, 2008, we granted 1.301,000 shares of our restricted common stock to our independent directors and our Manager's employees.
+Our management agreement provides that FIDAC may, at the election of our board of directors, receive all or a portion of its incentive fee, if any, in shares of our common stock subject to certain ownership limitations.
+On January 2, 2008, we granted 1,301,000 shares of our restricted common stock to our independent directors and our Manager's employees.
 Each independent director was granted 3,000 shares of our restricted common stock which fully vested on January 2, 2008.
 The restricted common stock granted to our executive officers and other employees of our Manager or its affiliates vests in equal installments on the first business day of each fiscal quarter over a period of 10 years beginning on January 2, 2008, of which 73,600 shares vested and 6,713 shares were forfeited during the six months ended June 30, 2008.
 The restricted common stock granted to our executive officers and other employees of our Manager or its affiliates that remain outstanding and are unvested will fully vest on the death of the individual.
-The 1,227,400 shares of our restricted common stock granted to our executive officers and other employees of our Manager or its affiliates and to our independent directors that remains unvested as of June 30, 2008 represents approximately 0.7% of the issued and outstanding shares of our common stock (on a fully diluted basis after giving effect to the shares issued in this offering and including shares to be sold to Annaly concurrently with this offering but excluding any shares to be sold pursuant to the exercise of the underwriters' overallotment option) based on the assumption that 120,000,000 shares of our common stock will be issued in this offering.
+The 1.227,400 shares of our restricted common stock granted to our executive officers and other employees of our Manager or its affiliates and to our independent directors that remains unvested as of June 30, 2008 represents approximately 0.4% of the issued and outstanding shares of our common stock (on a fully diluted basis after giving effect to the shares issued in this offering and including shares to be sold to Annaly concurrently with this offering but excluding any shares to be sold pursuant to the exercise of the underwriters' overallotment option) based on the assumption that 250,000,000 shares of our common stock will be issued in this offering.